Artwork by Sharon Bronzan

 The Women’s Studies Program introduces the past and present achievements and experiences of women from an interdisciplinary and global perspective.
 The program explores the decisive role that gender has played and continues to play in human societies and contributes to an understanding of women’s lives.
 Knowledge derived from women’s studies courses will enable people to analyze current problems that women face in the areas of employment, the family, domestic violence, health and the legal system.
 Since women comprise more than half of the world’s population, an understanding of their experiences, history, needs and abilities is an asset to students considering careers in such fields as education, social service, government, business, law, the ministry, journalism, health occupations and childcare.

-All women's studies courses meet AAOT (Associate of Arts, Oregon Transfer Degree) requirements.
-Also, women's studies courses satisfy general education and diversity requirements.
+All Women's and Gender Studies courses meet AAOT (Associate of Arts, Oregon Transfer Degree) requirements.
+Also, Women's and Gender Studies courses satisfy general education and diversity requirements.
 Introduction to Women's Studies (WS 101) may be taken for either arts and humanities credit, or social science credit.

 Women's Studies Focus Award